project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 Else, let us do all the heavy lifting, and the downside is you won't have a fine grained control over all those process, even though we tried this to be generalized as much as we could.

+Prerequisites

+- this script should run in the application server
+- single ssh key for both application server and db server
+- 2 servers [ app <=> db ] should able to ping each other
+- port 80, 443 accessible from internet for app_server

 sunbird installation simplified steps:

 - git clone https://project-sunbird/sunbird-devops